-Retired employees who retired prior to July 1, 1997, pay premiums based on their tobacco-use status and eligibility for Medicare, but NOT their years of service.
+Retired employees who retired prior to July 1, 1997, pay premiums based on their tobacco-use status, their advance directive/living will status and eligibility for Medicare, but NOT their years of service.
 These retirees are not subject to the "years of service" policy.
 For premium purposes, employees who retired prior to July 1, 1997, fall into the "25 or more" years of service category on PEIA's premium charts.
 These premiums may be adjusted annually for medical inflation.
 Eligible retired employees may use sick and/or annual leave to extend employer-paid health coverage.